julianlk522/FITM/README.md

 ### Features

--Jump from filtered tmap to global map with same filters -Show global tag on tag page
+-Show global tag on tag page
 -Reveal only first ~200 chars of profile about if length exceeds that -Rethink CalculateGlobalCategories algo